John Leguizamo: Early career

 In 1992, he starred in Whispers in the Dark as John Castillo.
-In 1993 Leguizamo was offered the lead part as Luigi in the film Super Mario Bros., based on the Mario video game franchise.
-Despite being considered a critical and financial failure universally, the film started his acting career in Hollywood and became one of his memorable roles.
-It also provided a boost to his career, allowing him to appear in better comedic roles in the following years.
+In 1993, Leguizamo portrayed Luigi in the film Super Mario Bros., based on the Mario video game franchise.
+Despite being considered a critical and financial failure universally, the film was considered to be his breakthrough role, allowing him to appear in more successful comedic roles in the following years.
 That same year, he had a prominent role in Brian De Palma's Carlito's Way as Carlito Brigante's nemesis, "Benny Blanco from the Bronx," which also boosted his career in serious roles.
+In 1993, Leguizamo wrote and performed in Spic-O-Rama, where he made fun of the stereotyping of Latinos in the United States.
+The production won a Drama Desk Award and four Cable ACE Awards.
+Both Mambo Mouth and Spic-O-Rama were later filmed for presentation on HBO.

-Leguizamo also starred in Romeo + Juliet as Tybalt Capulet, as Violator in Spawn, Cholo in Land of the Dead, and Pestario 'Pest' Vargas in The Pest, the latter being one of his few roles as a lead actor in a studio film.
+In 1995, Leguizamo created, produced, wrote, and starred in the 1995 Latino-oriented variety show called House of Buggin' on Fox Television.
+Some audiences saw this as the Latino version of In Living Color.
+The show showcased Leguizamo's well-known ability to assume a wide variety of colorful, energetic characters, but due to poor ratings the show ran less than one season.
+Leguizamo also starred in Romeo + Juliet (1996) as Tybalt Capulet, as Violator in Spawn, Cholo in Land of the Dead, and Pestario 'Pest' Vargas in The Pest, the latter being one of his few roles as a lead actor in a studio film.
 In 1995, he starred as drag queen Chi-Chi Rodriguez in To Wong Foo, Thanks for Everything!
-Julie Newmar for which he received a Golden Globe Nomination for Best Supporting Actor, and starred in the 1996 action film Executive Decision as Captain Rat.
-In 2002, he starred in the movie Empire.
+Julie Newmar for which he received a Golden Globe Nomination for Best Supporting Actor, and he starred in the 1996 action film Executive Decision as Captain Rat.
+In 1998, he debuted on Broadway in the production of Freak, a semi-autobiographical one-person play that was filmed for HBO and released on October 10, 1998, with Spike Lee sitting in as director.
+The show won him the Drama Desk Award for Outstanding One-Person Show and the Primetime Emmy Award for Outstanding Individual Performance in a Variety or Music Program.
+In 1999, he starred in the lead role of Vinny in Summer of Sam which was written and directed by Spike Lee.